nicolay-r/blog/_posts/2022-05-01-process-mass-media-relations-with-arekit.md

     labels_formatter=labels_fmt,
     neutral_labels_fmt=labels_fmt)
 ```

+For the mentioned classes above we left the implementation details behind from this post.

 In terms of experiment handler, which is related to data preparation for BERT model, additionally declaring:
 * `nli-m` text formatter for `TextB` and utilize NLI approach by empasizing the context